Craig Johnson | Studio Tupla

 Properly tuned hand tools, a deep appreciation for the chosen material, and a calm, sensitive approach to design and to the making itself, all combine to set the tone for my work.

 The most enjoyable part of this craft journey is sharing the process with the people one encounters along the way.
-My wife, Carol Rajala Johnson (handweaver), and I live and work in our small home in Saint Paul, Minnesota, USA.
+My wife, Carol Rajala Johnson (handweaver), and I live and work in our small home in Grand Rapids, Minnesota, USA.
 We invite you to stop by for a visit.

 Please go to our website to begin a conversation with us about your next piece or to make an appointment to visit the studio.

 For me, the most enjoyable part of my work is sharing it with people I meet along the way.
-My wife, Carol Rajala Johnson (handweaver), and I live and work in our small home in Saint Paul, Minnesota, USA.
+My wife, Carol Rajala Johnson (handweaver), and I live and work in our small home in Grand Rapids, Minnesota, USA.
 We look forward to your visit.

 Craig Johnson | Studio Tupla